makise-homura/nemuno-bot/README.md

 Upload `newu` onto each target host.
 Once it is uploaded, it might be updated by running `newu -U`.
 Configure `c_homeroot` (where users' home directories reside), `c_host` (gateway hostname/IP), `c_port` (this host's gateway port), and `c_servername` (server name to be displayed) variables in `/etc/newu.conf`.
+Also configure `c_userhook_url`, and optionally, `c_userhook_pkeyfile`, and/or `c_userhook_hashtype` to match server configuration.
+First variable is URL of your PHP page, second one is path to private SSH key of your host, and last one is openssl default digest algoritm (hint: try `sha256` or `sha1` if unsure).
+These three variables let your PHP page know about users being added to certain server, and correctly display this information.

 You may also rewrite these variables directly in `newu` script, but this is discouraged because it will be harder to update this script from git repository once it's updated.

 Now, when some user applies for access on the website, you will receive the following message to your admin chat: